You are here: American University School of Public Affairs Center for Congressional and Presidential Studies

 The Principal Investigators of this program include David Barker, Professor of Government and Director of CCPS, Bettina Poirier, Director of the Program on Legislative Negotiation and Senior Affiliate for WCL, and Valeria Sinclair- Chapman, Professor of Political Science, African American Studies, and Gender & Sexuality Studies at Purdue University.
 She is also Director of Purdue’s Center for Research on Diversity and Inclusion as well as its Legislative Internship Program.

 The Congress & the Presidency Journal is actively seeking new journal entries that aim to broaden perspectives on the executive and legislative branches.
-We're committed to diversity, equity, and inclusion (DEI) in studying American governance and want your input to help shape a more inclusive future of research.
+We're committed to broadly studying American governance and want your input to help shape a more inclusive future of research.
+Visit Congress & the Presidency for more information and to submit entries.

 Senators Klobuchar and Portman